project-tsurugi/shirakami/README.md

        </font>
        * Default: `OFF`

-       - `-DPARAM_READ_BY_MODE=<0 or 1>`

-          * How occ tx leaves read-anti-info.
-Mode 0 is the basic method, and the performance of occ tx is worse than that of mode 1.
-Mode 1 degrades batch performance other than the highest priority, but occ tx has very good performance.

-          * Default: `1`

   + PWAL
     - `-DPARAM_PWAL_LOG_GCOMMIT_THRESHOLD=<# operations of group commit in a batch>`
        * This is one of trigger of group commit.